quobyte/quobyte-k8s-resources/README.md

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo quobyte` to see the charts.
+To see all available chart values for a specific chart:

+    helm show values quobyte/quobyte-<myChart>

 For example to install the quobyte client chart: